dsyer/openapi-demo/README.md

 The Swagger UI is served from hhttp://localhost:8080/swagger-ui/index.html.
 Note that if you have configured the `host` to be something other than localhost, the calls through swagger-ui will be directed to that host and not localhost!

 OpenAPI specs can also be generated using the [Spring Docs Plugin](https://springdoc.org/plugins.html) during integration testing (`mvn verify`).
 The `openapi.json` shows up in `target` directory, and includes all the Spring endpoints (`/manual` and `/generated`).

+The app compiles to a native image and all the JSON endpoints work, including the OpenAPI specification.
+The Swagger UI does not work.